logo

 Definition

-If a permutation of a finite symmetric group can be expressed as the product of an even number of transpositions, it is called Even, and if it can be expressed as the product of an odd number of transpositions, it is called Odd.
+A permutation of a finite symmetric group can be expressed as a product of an even number of transpositions, making it even, or as a product of an odd number of transpositions, making it odd.

-Although the definitions of even and odd are quite natural, by the definitions alone, there’s no apparent exclusivity that something must be either even or odd.
-Let’s verify this through the following theorem.
+The definition of even and odd appears quite natural, but from the definition alone, there is no exclusivity that states a permutation must be either even or odd.
+We shall verify this with the following theorem.

 Theorem 1